carvel-dev/carvel/site/content/blog/argocd-carvel-plugin.md

 ```shell
 $ kapp deploy --namespace argocd --app argo-app --file simple-app-application.yml
 ```
-Inspect the Application using `argocd` cli
+See the status of the deployed Application using the `argocd` cli
 ```shell
 $ kubectl config set-context --current --namespace=argocd
 $ argocd login --core
 $ argocd app get simple-app
 ```
-For fun, you can view the app at `127.0.0.1:8080`.
+For fun, after you port forward, you can view the app at `127.0.0.1:8080`.
 Visiting the site you should see a message that shows the data values stored in the repository were substituted into the ytt templates properly by the ytt plugin.
 ```shell
 $ kubectl port-forward svc/simple-app 8080:80 --namespace default
 ```